 NORD gratefully acknowledges Maranke I. Koster, PhD, Associate Professor, Department of Anatomy & Cell Biology, Brody School of Medicine, East Carolina University, Timothy J. Fete MD, MPH, Children’s Miracle Network Distinguished Professor and Chair, Department of Child Health University of Missouri School of Medicine, and the National Foundation for Ectodermal Dysplasias, for assistance in the preparation of this report.

 The symptoms of AEC syndrome are highly variable, even among members of the same family.
-The variability is due, in part, to different mutations of the p63 gene (e.g. certain mutations are more likely to be associated with certain symptoms).
 In addition, the small number of identified cases, the lack of large clinical studies, and the possibility of other genes or factors influencing the disorder prevent physicians from developing a completely accurate picture of associated symptoms and prognosis.
 Affected individuals or their parents should talk to their physician and medical team about their specific case, associated symptoms and overall prognosis.

 Many of the symptoms associated with AEC syndrome are present at birth (congenital).
 Many infants will have abnormal strands of tissue that connect the upper eyelids with the lower eyelids causing them to be fused together, a condition known as ankyloblepharon filiforme adnatum.
-Ankyloblepharon affects approximately 70% of individuals with AEC syndrome and is generally not seen in other p63-related disorders.
+Ankyloblepharon affects approximately 70% of individuals with AEC syndrome and is generally not seen in other TP63-related disorders.